 As you notice your energy slowing down and settling in, the first benefit unveils itself.
 You are beginning to calm down at a physical level.
 And your inner ‘fidget spinner’ is beginning to slow down.

-If you persevere from a few minutes of doing nothing, into around the half-hour mark, you’re likely to enter stage 2.
+And if you persevere from a few minutes of sitting still, into around the half-hour mark, you’re likely to enter stage 2.

 Stage 2: Lethargy